YoussefJammal/JavaCoreLabs/README.md

 # JavaCoreLabs
-Here are all the labs completed during my java core certificate on coursera
+All labs completed during the java core certificate on coursera